 Patient safety is our top priority.
-AFC has implemented a number of new protocols and safety measures to keep patients with urgent care needs in a safe environment.
+AFC has implemented a number of protocols and safety measures to keep patients with urgent care needs in a safe environment.

 Monday – Friday, 8am-8pm